-‘Scribes and Calligraphy: a day at Canterbury Cathedral’ Monday 1st April or Monday 18th November
+‘Scribes and Calligraphy: a day at Canterbury Cathedral’ Friday 30 October 2020

 Enjoy a fascinating talk by Dr Alison Ray, Assistant Archivist, on the finely decorated (‘illuminated’) manuscripts in the Cathedral’s collections and on manuscript production by the monks here in the Middle Ages.
 This will be followed by a special display of items from the collections.
 After a two-course hot lunch in the Refectory restaurant, there will be a calligraphy workshop with Julia Baxter, professional calligrapher and member of the Cinque Ports Scribes, with all materials supplied.

-You are invited to attend Evensong from 5.15pm in the Cathedral.
+You are invited to attend Evensong at 17:30 in the Cathedral.

 Not local?
-Why not stay overnight for only £89 B&B for single occupancy or £99 for double occupancy on Sunday 31st March and/or Monday 1st April.
+Why not stay overnight for £115 single occupancy or £125 double occupancy on Thursday 29th or Friday 30th October 2020.

 To book, please email us at email@example.com or call 01227 865350 and ask to speak to our events team.